weaverbel/intro-computational-thinking/index.md

 - Identify the steps involved in computational thinking
 - Break a problem down into more manageable pieces
 - Develop an algorithm to solve the problem
-- Use abstraction to make the algoritm re-usable
+- Use abstraction to make the algorithm re-usable

 ### Audience